 One Indianapolis Colts fan shared that his fan cave is decked out in blue.
 The combination of team memorabilia, player decals, blue walls, and blue lighting makes it the perfect place for the owners to watch the football season and cheer on their favorite team.
 In a follow-up video tour of the fan cave, you can get a closer look at the space, including the signed jerseys that are on display.

 This Pittsburgh Steelers fan has such an impressive collection of memorabilia that the fan cave was reassembled at Carnegie Mellon University’s Miller Gallery as a part of the Whatever It Takes exhibition.
 The curators said Denny DeLuca’s basement is “crammed floor to ceiling with hundreds of handmade and altered objects, each with its own story that describes both the biography of the team and Denny’s autobiography.”

-In a recent interview with DeLuca, he shares some of the stories of his memorabilia, including how he used home-cooked food to get Three Rivers Stadium demolition workers to deliver a steel beam from the stadium to his house.
+In an interview with DeLuca, he shares some of the stories of his memorabilia, including how he used home-cooked food to get Three Rivers Stadium demolition workers to deliver a steel beam from the stadium to his house.

 10. San Francisco 49ers Fan Cave